 Clustering keywords is the solution.

-Benefits and Examples of Keyword Clusters
+Benefits of Using Keyword Clusters

 Keyword clustering is a strategy that requires you to spend a lot of resources on a certain topic, through multiple (often dozens or more) articles.
 This strategy requires extensive amounts of research, planning, and implementation.